GLOBAL MARKETS-U.S. shares rebound, euro briefly dips below $1.35

 * European stocks flat, Russian stocks take another heavy hit

-* Crude oil eases after sharp gains on Thursday (Adds close of U.S. markets)
+* Crude oil eases after sharp gains on Thursday (Adds oil settlement prices)

 By Herbert Lash